 In fairness, we could probably do an entire list of fantastic Italian-affected restaurants in the states.
-Bar Dough is another, built around the small plate wonders of chef Russell Stippich.
+Denver’s Bar Dough is another, built around the small plate wonders of chef Russell Stippich.
 There’s a great happy hour outfitted with a great drinks program, but it’s dinner where the chef’s talents truly come to the fore.
-Come for the burrata, stay for the prosciutto and mushroom pizza, bucatinni amatricaina, and squid ink tagliarini.
+Come for the burrata and stay for the prosciutto and mushroom pizza, bucatini amatriciana, and squid ink tagliarini.

 The Catbird Seat

 A concept as much as a stellar restaurant, The Catbird Seat boasts an intimate setting built around a horseshoe-shaped table, fit for just a lucky few diners.
 It’s dinner theater at its best, with acclaimed chefs cooking haute cuisine right before your eyes, turning out imaginative dishes that change each time you go.
-It’s all a bit secretive, but that’s kind of the point.
+It’s all a bit secretive at the Nashville spot, but that’s kind of the point.
 The culinary speakeasy tends to feature 10-12 course options, reservation only.
 Sign up, buckle up, and get ready to eat like you never have before.

 San Francisco, California

 We love Chinese food and its many, many delectable and often-mimicked signature dishes.
 This San Francisco restaurant fuses many of the pillars of Chinese dining with California cuisine, often seamlessly.
-On top of sharp-as-a-tack cocktails, Mister Jiu’s does great vegetable and tofu dishes, along with incredible wontons and larger plates like quail with goji berry, spruce, and sicky rice.
-Most aware of the classics, the beloved restaurant even does an exceptional (and hard to make) Peking duck.
+On top of sharp-as-a-tack cocktails, Mister Jiu’s does great vegetable and tofu dishes, along with incredible wontons and larger plates like quail with goji berry, spruce, and sticky rice.
+Most aware of the classics, the beloved restaurant even does an exceptional (and hard-to-make) Peking duck.